 3. Managers Take Care of Everything

-Most professionals who have managers devote abundant energy to marketing themselves and building their audiences.
-Only elite performers who garner jumbo concert fees can retain managers who handle the bulk of their affairs.
+Except for a few superstars, professional musicians who have managers devote abundant energy to marketing themselves and building their audiences.
+Only elite performers who garner jumbo concert fees can retain managers who handle the bulk of their professional affairs.

-In reality, musicians typically can’t attract interest from management firms until they amass followings and earn sizable fees on their own, which means that all aspiring performers need entrepreneurial skills.
+In reality, musicians typically can’t attract interest from management firms until they accrue large followings and earn sizable fees on their own, which means that all independent performers need entrepreneurial skills.

-4. Entering Competitions is Crucial to Getting Ahead
+4. Winning Competitions is Crucial to Getting Ahead

 Only the most prestigious contests, such as the Van Cliburn Piano Competition, have the potential to propel winners to significance.
 Still, there’s little chance that any one performer will triumph at such international events.

-With less-renowned contests, winning seldom brings much in the way of career benefits unless the winners take the initiative to leverage the exposure they receive to book their own concerts.
+With less-renowned contests, winning seldom brings much in the way of long-term career benefits unless the winners take the initiative to leverage the exposure they receive to book their own concerts and build relationships with listeners and concert presenters.
 Yes, entrepreneurship again.

-Instead of entering one competition after another, would-be pros can better spur their careers by performing innovative programs for diverse audiences, growing their fan bases in the process, and entering a few well-chosen competitions.
+Instead of entering one competition after another, most young artists can better spur their careers by performing innovative programs for diverse audiences – growing their fan bases in the process – and entering a few well-chosen competitions.

-It takes years to acquire a distinctive artistic personality and repertoire, cultivate stage presence, pinpoint career interests, and understand how the music world functions.
+It takes years for performers to amass distinctive repertoires, form compelling artistic personalities, cultivate stage presence, pinpoint career interests, and understand how the music industry functions.

-When students don’t incrementally craft artistic visions and gain career know-how, by the time they become advanced, they typically lack the wherewithal to draw interest from the public.
-They may subsist by working under the direction of other musicians, but they won’t be equipped to thrive unless they re-educate themselves.
+When students don’t incrementally craft artistic visions and gain career know-how, by the time they become musically advanced enough to work professionally, they typically lack the wherewithal to launch out on their own.

 6. Earning a Doctorate Qualifies Musicians to Teach in Higher Education

-7. Music School Curricula Prepare Students for Professional Careers
+7. Curricula Prepare Graduates for Today’s Professional Careers

-For the most part, conservatories are structured to train students to become touring virtuosi handled by managers or full-time orchestral performers – careers that won’t exist except for fewer than 1% of graduates.
+For the most part, applied music curricula haven’t changed much for generations and are structured to train students to become either touring virtuosi handled by managers or full-time orchestral or opera performers – careers that won’t come to pass excepts for a tiny minority of graduates.

 © 2013 Gerald Klickstein